Carolina College of Natural Health Sciences

 Discovered by Chef Jerry Traunfeld of The Herb Farm (https://www.theherbfarm.com), in Woodinville, WA.

-Is Plum Lavender Chutney Good for My Ayurvedic Diet?
+Is Plum Lavender Chutney a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Plum Lavender Chutney' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.

-Metabolic Nature of Plum Lavender Chutney
+Metabolic Impact of Plum Lavender Chutney

-Ayurveda assesses metabolic imbalances through 20 main biocharacteristics (gunas).
+Ayurveda assesses metabolic imbalances through 20 main biocharacteristics (vital qualtiies).
 Aggravating them weakens your body and causes imbalance.
 By knowing which biocharacteristics are habitually imbalanced in your body, you will be able to identify and correct metabolic imbalances before you get sick.
 Every biocharacteristic has an opposite which balances it (i.e. hot balances cold).
 You restore balance by favoring diet and lifestyle choices that increase the opposite biocharacteristic.

 Find Out More